Co Stompé

 Jacobus Wilhelmus "Co" Stompé (born 10 September 1962) is a Dutch former professional darts player.
-He was nicknamed The Matchstick because of his almost bald head and very thin appearance, making him look like a matchstick.
-He was also one of very few professionals who played in longsleeved shirts.
+He was nicknamed the Matchstick because of his almost bald head and very thin appearance.
+He was also one of very few darts professionals, who played in long sleeved shirts.

 Darts career

 BDO

 For years, Stompé was considered the third best Dutch darts player behind Raymond van Barneveld and Roland Scholten.
 After reaching the semi-finals of the 2000 World Championship, he dropped back behind a younger emerging Dutch group of players.

 Stompé came back to fame with the defeat of reigning BDO champion Jelle Klaasen in the first round of the 2007 World Championship.

 Towards the end of his BDO career, Stompé also acted as a darts commentator for Dutch commercial television station SBS6.

 PDC

 On 11 June 2008 it was announced that Stompé had joined the Professional Darts Corporation circuit, and had to join the PDC rankings at 227.
 He made his PDC debut in the two PDPA Players Championship tournaments in Bristol.
 The first tournament started with a bye into the last 64, due to van Barneveld not taking part.
 He lost to Matt Clark.
 The next day saw him beat Tony Ayres and Peter Manley before losing in the last 32 stage to Kirk Shepherd.

 He then qualified for the 2008 Las Vegas Desert Classic but lost in the first round to Dennis Priestley.

 Stompé won the 2008 PDC German Darts Championship, beating Phil Taylor 4–2 in the final.
 Both players averaged well in excess of 100; Stompé averaged 107.28, while Taylor averaged 108.09.
 The win earned him a spot in the 2009 Grand Slam of Darts and also earned him a place in the 2009 World Championship qualifying through the Continental Europe Order of Merit.
 He originally qualified through Dutch broadcaster SBS6's wildcard place which then went to Remco van Eijden as a result.
 He defeated 2007 semi-finalist Andy Jenkins in the first round.
 He also defeated Alan Tabern, the ninth seed in the second round and his impressive form in the championship continued with a 4–0 win over eighth seed Wayne Mardle in the third round.
 The win set up a quarter final encounter with Taylor, losing 5–0.

 Stompé then qualified for the Desert Classic for the second successive year.
 He defeated Colin Osborne in the first round but lost in round two to Raymond van Barneveld.
 He then suffered first round losses in the World Matchplay to Adrian Lewis and in the European Championship to Gary Anderson and also went out at the group stage of the Grand Slam of Darts.
 His defence of the German Darts Championship ended in the last 32 with a loss to Ronnie Baxter.